-Motorised mobility represents a high, unacceptable cost to society and public health: The global crisis: Each year at least 1,25 million people are killed and around 50 million injured on roads around the world.
-Global road injuries increased by 46% in the twenty years to 2010, are the leading cause of death for young people and account for more than half of the world's injury burden, according to latest Global Burden of Disease estimates.
+Motorized mobility represents a high, unacceptable cost to society and public health:

+The global crisis: Each year at least 1.3 million people are killed and around 50 million injured on roads around the world.
+Global road injuries have increased by 46% in the twenty years to 2010, are the leading cause of death for young people and account for almost a third of the world's injury burden, according to latest Global Burden of Disease estimates.
 Without new and effective action, deaths in low and middle-income countries are forecast to rise steeply.
-Road traffic injury is projected to become a leading health burden for children over the age of five, the second for men, and the fourth leading cause of healthy life years lost globally by 2030.
+Road traffic injury is projected to become the leading health burden for children over the age of five from 2015, the second for men by 2030 and the fourth leading cause of healthy life years lost globally by 2030.

-EU countries: While deaths continue to decline in the EU as a whole, there is a wide gap between the better and worse performers.
+EU countries: While deaths continue to decline in the EU as a whole there is a wide gap between the better and worse performers.
 Despite the adoption of increasingly ambitious goals and targets and demonstrated benefits to cost of publicly acceptable measures, investment in preventing serious health loss in road crashes is not commensurate with its high socio-economic cost.
-This cost in the EU is estimated at approximately 2% of GDP-around €172 billion annually over the last decade - and twice the EU's annual budget.
+This cost in the EU is estimated at around 2% of GDP -around €172 billion annually over the last decade - and twice the EU's annual budget.